10 Best Original Score Winners That Are Worth Watching for the Soundtrack Alone

-While the Oscar for Best Original Score has had a few name changes over the years, it’s always been about the same thing: recognizing the movie industry’s best musical talent.
+While the Academy Award for Best Original Score has had a few name changes over the years, it’s always been about the same thing: recognizing the movie industry’s top musical talent.
 Some winners might not be in your daily rotation, but their scores stand the test of time, and continue to enchant listeners generations over.

 The Sound of Music (1965)

 What’s more iconic than Julie Andrews as Maria von Trapp twirling on a mountaintop?
 Maybe a family of singing children bidding you farewell, or perhaps a Do-Re-Mi lesson in the idyllic countryside?
 Released in 1965 to both critical and commercial acclaim, The Sound of Music quickly became a phenomenon—and it’s not hard to see why.
 The film is chock full of hit after hit thanks to the incredible songwriting of Rodgers and Hammerstein, along with the help of Irwin Kostal’s screen arrangements.
 Give it a watch and you’ll likely be humming the tunes for days to come.

 Discover more of the best movies on Disney+ right now.